iMythms/opencode-md-table-formatter/README.md

 }
 ```

-Restart OpenCode.
+Restart Opencode.
 Tables in AI responses will now be automatically formatted!

 ## Example